There is a really useful app called gps2ip

 3. Go into SeaNav Settings on your iPad, Select the AIS, GPS and NMEA Link setting.
 Tap TCP to select it, enter the Port (11123) and Host IP address (192.168.1.107) noted from GPS2IP on your iPhone and then tap Start and the GPS data will start flowing.

 If not – go back and re-start gps2ip. and try again.

 P.S.
 Please make sure your iPhone/iPad time is correct to within 30s – we ignore external gps data if it is more than 30s outside of the time the iphone thinks it is……

 Alternatively you can use UDP push mode.
+This is the way to go if you are connecting via your iPhone hotspot.
 Here are instructions for setting up in UDP push mode

 1. Download gps2ip to your iPhone from the App Store.
 Here is a link gps2ip

 2. On your iPad lookup its IP address – go to Apple Settings/Wifi/ tap the i next to the current Wifi connection and copy down the IP address e.g. 192.168.1.110